 The course will also involve specialist lectures by industry practitioners and live case studies.

-a.
-Knowledge in identification and management of Intellectual property derived from innovation and R&D within enterprises.
+1. Knowledge in identification and management of Intellectual property derived from innovation and R&D within enterprises

 - Introduction to IP- What kinds of IP Exist